Developing speech, language and communication skills

 This is difficult for younger children as they have to learn to ignore the background noise and concentrate on what someone is saying.

-As well as knowing how to use words and sentences, there are many unspoken ’rules’ that we follow when it comes to interacting with others.
+As children get older there are many unspoken ’rules’ that we follow when it comes to interacting with others.

 1. Using and understanding body language, gestures and facial expressions.
 This also includes knowing: